 \subsection{Baseline and method details}

 We evaluate each of our LM and task pairs with vanilla Chain-of-Thought (CoT) and a prompt optimizer, to serve as baselines.
-We demonstrate our \mmgrpo{} optimizer in two flavors: \mmgrpo{}, and BetterTogether \mmgrpo{}.
-While each method assumes access to a program-level evaluation metric, none relies on an external oracle dataset.
-Instead, we generate training data dynamically by running the program itself and bootstrapping from model outputs and associated program-level metrics.
-We use the DSPy framework \citep{khattab2024dspy} to run our baseline experiments and develop our new \mmgrpo{} optimizers.
-We use DSPy's RL training library, Arbor \citep{ziems2025arbor}, which draws inspiration from the Verifiers library \citep{brown2025verifiers}.
+We demonstrate our module-level \mmgrpo{} optimizer in two configurations: \mmgrpo{}, and BetterTogether \mmgrpo{}.
+While each method assumes access to the same program-level evaluation metric, none uses intermediate module-level supervision.
+Instead, training data is generated online by running the program and scoring full program executions with the metric.
+We build on the DSPy framework \citep{khattab2024dspy} to run our baseline experiments and develop our new \mmgrpo{} optimizers, and draw inspiration from the Verifiers library \citep{brown2025verifiers}.